antfu/talks/2023-10-18/src/slides.md

 And the next is the Pinia playground, something that has been requested for a long time.
 We will provide a playground for you to inspect and play with the states in your Pinia store.

-We are also working on Vue team to experiment the reactivity tracking in Vue.
+We are also working with Vue team to experiment the reactivity tracking in Vue.
 Including features like Render Tree and Props Editor.
 Our plan is to unify Nuxt DevTools and Vue DevTools to have all the things in one place.

 And lastly, we came up an idea called DevTools Kit, a shared infrastructures and conventions for building devtools.
 Let me explain a bit more about it.
 -->